Biden looks to union leaders for support as he seeks to reassure worried Democrats

 The AFL-CIO said the president has been booked to attend the meeting for more than a year, but his participation now involves much higher scrutiny after his weak debate performance against Donald Trump raised fears about his ability to compete in November's election.
 His sit-down with union officials also overlaps with the NATO summit in Washington, where Biden is navigating geopolitics with other world leaders.

-A person who has been involved in past executive council meetings described them as largely informal and unscripted, a sign that Biden will not be able to rely on a prepared text as he seeks to solidify support among a group of union leaders who are both loyal to his administration and pragmatic.
-The person insisted on anonymity to preview the private meeting.

-Biden thanked the union leaders for their support, and outlined his plans for the future seeking to cast aside doubt over his reelection campaign.
-Biden is close to many union leaders who will be in the room, and considers AFL-CIO president Liz Shuler to be a personal friend.
+Biden spoke with a handheld mic and no teleprompter in sight.
+He thanked the union leaders for their support, and outlined his plans for the future seeking to cast aside doubt over his reelection campaign.
+Biden is close to many union leaders who were in room, and considers AFL-CIO president Liz Shuler to be a personal friend.

-In announcing Biden, Shuler says Biden has supported jobs, manufacturing and created good union jobs in clean energy.
+In announcing Biden, Shuler told the room he has supported jobs, manufacturing and created good union jobs in clean energy.
+She flat out told the president that he had union's support.

 “You’ve always had our back — we have your back,” Shuler said to the president.